fanfrank2019/HR-Management-System/README.md

 Frameworks that used: Hibernate, JPA

-HR can create new employee
+HR can create new employee\n
-HR can retrieve employee by id
+HR can retrieve employee by id\n
-HR can update employee's information
+HR can update employee's information\n
-HR can delete employee
+HR can delete employee\n